 Dialectical Behavior Therapy (DBT)

-DBT emphasizes the development of four skill sets:
+DBT emphasizes the following main functions of treatment:

 Within our rather demanding and fast-paced environment, it has become increasingly apparent that men can benefit from having a confidential and private space to explore the rapidly changing dynamics of what it means to be a man in today’s society.
 Unfortunately, some of the more traditional ways that men have learned to deal with their emotions can sometimes lead to mental health or relationship difficulties.